'Love Is Blind' Season 6 Brings Back The Tough Talks

 AdvertisementADVERTISEMENT

 The relationship between Jessica and Jimmy is a prime example.
-Jessica, who has a 10-year-old daughter named Autumn, is the first single mom to ever appear on Love Is Blind and represents a significant portion of eligible daters.
-In fact, a 2019 Pew Research study found that 23% of children in the US live in single-parent homes.
+Jessica, who has a 10-year-old daughter named Autumn, is the first single mum to ever appear on Love Is Blind and represents a significant portion of eligible daters.
 Jessica makes it very clear from the beginning of her pod experience that Autumn will not be brought up until a true connection is formed.
 “Even though I’m a mother and that’s the most important part of who I am, it doesn’t define who I am,” she tells Refinery29 in a recent interview.

 After initial shock, Jimmy explains that his partner having a child from a previous relationship isn’t a “dealbreaker” and quickly asks for details on Autumn’s personality.
 But there are significant factors that need to be considered before a single parent enters a relationship and vice versa.
 How will this new person fit into the child’s life?
 Are they a good role model?
 At what point in the relationship does a new partner even get introduced to the child?
 On the other hand, a person going into a single-parent household (with or without children of their own) has to balance co-parenting and a new family dynamic.